- Consult an architect, engineer and/or building construction professional. Professionals can guide you through the complexities of home elevation.

 1.3 FOR WHAT COUNTIES IN NEW JERSEY AND NEW YORK ARE ABFEs AVAILABLE?

 ABFEs are available for Union County, NJ.
-ABFE information has also been released for Rockland and Westchester Counties, New York.
+ABFE information has also been released for Rockland County, New York.

 ABFE information is available through the View FEMA Flood Hazard Data page.
 Learn about preliminary work maps and preliminary FIRMs which are now the most recent data available from FEMA in certain areas, on this page as well.